xurtis/honours-thesis/thesis-a/thesis-a.rst

 low-power embedded microcontrollers to large multiprocessor systems including processors dedicated to particular processing operations.

-:cite:`Li2000` characterises real-time applications as a collection of *tasks* and a set of *resources*.
+:cite:`Liu:rts` characterises real-time applications as a collection of *tasks* and a set of *resources*.
 Each task is a sequence of *jobs* that must be allocated some of the system's resources in order to complete.
 A resource may be *finite*, where only a limited number of tasks can